 First, we will discuss a few important things so you can get the best out of the examples.
 Knowing how to make requests in Spanish may help you a lot in real conversations.
 In English, we use MAY and other modal verbs, but in Spanish we use the verb PODER which plays the role of MAY, CAN and BE ABLE TO.
 A simple request in Spanish follows this structure:

-In some cases, we can use direct object pronouns like “te, se, me” in requests to make clear who the person that will receive help is.
-For instance, here is a requests using kitchen objects in Spanish: ¿Me puedes pasar el cuchillo verde?.
+In some cases, we can use indirect object pronouns like “te, se, me” in requests to make clear who the person that will receive help is.
+For instance, here is a request about things in the kitchen: ¿Me puedes pasar el cuchillo verde?.
 In the last example, ME is an object pronoun.
 Know that in a real conversation, the structure presented for requests in Spanish may be slightly different, but not so hard to understand if you master three basic things: how to make questions, the right conjugations for the stem-changing verb PODER and direct object pronouns.

 Listening Activity: Talking about the kitchen in Spanish